Middle School ANd Handwriting—Part 1 of 2

 Please believe me—there IS hope for improving legibility after elementary school.
 I swear.

 It is very, very hard to change a poor pencil grip after the first grade.
 On top of that, it gets harder each year after first grade.
 By middle school, it is practically impossible.
-The only way to change a child’s grip after the first/second grade is if they are willing and motivated.
+The only way to change a child’s grip after the first/second grade is if the child is willing and motivated.
 If not, you really have to consider if it’s worth the fight.
 I am a huge advocate for correcting grip and pencil habits in little ones because I have seen the repercussions of neglect.

 Children who don’t hold their pencils correctly sometimes use the wrong muscles to write.
 When you are writing, the thumb should be doing most of the work.
 If you notice that the thumb isn’t even moving or bending at all, it isn’t doing any of the work.

 So… back to middle school and handwriting.
 The problem with a middle schooler using larger muscles (whole arm and wrist) to write is that it is incredibly tiring.
 Think about how hard it is to hold your arms up in the air (in a T) for a whole minute.
 This is how your middle schooler feels.
 Now add common core and all the writing.
 Yikes.
 The result?
 One-word answers, the shortest sentences possible, and no data in your Document Based Questions (DBQs).
 Middle schoolers are expected to back up their answers with “text-based evidence.”